 What if I told you that if you changed your diet you could be happier?
+That food and happiness could be connected.
 Many people don’t realize that by becoming conscious about what you put in your mouth you can shift the state of your mental health.
 You don’t have to live your life everyday feeling tired, bummed out, hopeless, irritable or unhappy.
 There is a way to shift your mood and it’s by what you eat.
 Research says the right food can make you happy.

 The planet is in a very concerning place right now and the people on it are no exception.
 There are too many people that seem unhappy and I can’t help to think about how are they treating themselves.
 One after another I hear of another surprising human that has taken their own life.
 There is an over population of people now on pharmaceutical pills that are supposed to help with anxiety and depression.
 These very pills include huge side effects one of them being suicide.

 What if these pill prescribers gave their patients a prescription for a healthy nutrient dense diet?
 Perhaps the need for pills would lessen and the desire to end their life would be replaced by the motivation to fill their cup up with self care because with self love they can reinvent themselves.
 Sometimes feeling happy is just a matter of taking care of ourselves and the first step to self care is to figure out how to feed the brain.

 Research shows that one of the most important ways we can feel happy is from what we eat.
 There are other ways to make our lifestyle a healthy one, but one of the most important things we can do is pay attention to what we put in our mouths.
 There are specific foods that can boost your mood which you can learn more about here.
 Foods have an effect on the pleasure centers of the brain and decades of research have linked high levels of certain nutrients to lower risks of depression.
 There is no happiness without a healthy brain and a healthy brain needs a healthy diet.

 Diets high in antioxidants, omega-3 fats and fiber to lower risk of depression